rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 }
 {{< / highlight >}}

-This methods have very simple semantics:
+This three methods have very easy to remember semantics:

 - `Header()` - it gives ability to set custom HTTP headers:
     {{< highlight go >}}